salesforce/offline-app-developer-starter-kit/docs/CustomObject.md

     sfdx force:source:deploy -p force-app/main/default/permissionsets/Offline_Custom_Objects.permissionset-meta.xml
     ```

-2. Admin assigns the permission set "Offline Custom Objects" to org users.
+2. In your org, an org admin should assign the permission set `Offline Custom Objects` to org users.

 3. [Configure your Offline Briefcase](../README.md#define-an-offline-briefcase) to include the `Visit` object.
     - Make sure to create a few `Visit` records to be included in the briefcase.